Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 Ophrys sphegodes grows in open areas of impoverished grassland and in semi-shaded woodland edges.
 It requires calcareous substrates.

-From March through to the end of April
+From March through to the end of May, depending on location and exposure.

 The genus name Ophrys comes from Greek and means 'eyebrow' - a reference to the hairy fringe of the lip of the flower of many orchids in this genus.
 The specific epithet sphegodes comes from ancient Greek seems to suggest a wasp-like appearance of the flowers of this orchid.